 Our underwater photo gear is very fragile, very expensive, and to most of us, very precious.
 We haul it to the far corners of the globe to join dive masters showing us their favorite local sites so that we can capture that one perfect photo.
 But dive travel is tricky; airlines have a wide range of luggage policies and oftentimes the check-in agents aren’t quite sure of what those policies are.
 The whole process keeps us on our toes.

 I always try to keep everything fragile with me at all times, as well as enough gear to complete the assignment even if checked bags get lost.
 I also a believe in keeping a low travel profile, so you’ll never see me with bright yellow pelican cases covered in Canon, RED Digital Cinema and Sony stickers.

-Below are two packing strategies as well as the bags I use to protect the gear.
-The first is standard packing, while the second is for destinations with extremely tight baggage restrictions.
+Below are two packing strategies I use depending on the dive trip.
+The first is my basic packing strategy while the second is for destinations with extremely tight baggage restrictions.